Dr. Oveis Rezvanian[2]

 The 2018 TRAC Rules have not enumerated the conditions for taking into consideration an application for the emergency arbitration procedure.
 Nevertheless, according to Article 1 of Appendix I, the requesting party shall state, among other things, the reasons for its entitlement to the requested measure in the application.
 The requirement to demonstrate a manifest entitlement to an emergency measure is in line with the jurisprudence of the International Court of Justice on the matter.[9]

 In the view of the authors, there should exist the elements of urgency and risk of irreparable damages as well as a reasonable chance of success in merits for accepting the application and appointing an emergency arbitrator by the Centre.
-If the emergency arbitrator finds a risk of damages to the party against whom the request for an emergency measure is granted, he or she may condition enforcement of the decision to disposing an appropriate security by the granted party according to Article 11 of Appendix I.
+If the emergency arbitrator finds a risk of damages to the party against whom the request for an emergency measure is granted, he or she may condition enforcement of the decision to disposing of an appropriate security by the granted party according to Article 11 of Appendix I.

 Timeline